data-engineering-community/data-engineering-wiki/Tools/Apache Hadoop.md

 Once the *name node* and the *data nodes* are configured, the Leader will set a **job-tracker**.
 This job-tracker will have control over the tasks using **task-trackers** on the Follower nodes.
 This is done to prevent Followers from trying to complete every task, that is, job-trackers **indicate exactly** which tasks must be done on each follower node as well as which information every follower node needs to fetch from the data nodes.

 This way of working, the *Divide and Conquer* system, is also what defines MapReduce on Hadoop.
-Tasks get divided to every Slave node, which improves data processing speed on real large datasets.
+Tasks get divided to every follower node, which improves data processing speed on real large datasets.
 MapReduce consists of two functions:

 - Map: Map will read important information in the HDFS environment, analyzing key-value pairs and sending them to the datanodes.
 - Reduce: Reduce will retrieve all pairs and group them by its key to produce the final pairs.
 Once this finishes, the data will be stored in a datanode.